 Baseball, the national sport

-Baseball(beisbol or pelota) is the national sport par excellence, followed with fervour by a whole people.
-Imported from the United States in the 19th century, it is the sport that mobilizes the Dominican youth.
-Every village has its own playground, the baseball field, and attending a game really immerses you in a local and authentic atmosphere!
-The country is one of the most passionate in the world and exports many professional players to the United States, Japan and Mexico.
-Dominican legends include the famous Sammy Sosa, Pedro Martinez, David Ortiz, Robinson Cano, José Reyes, Juan Marichal and Bartolo Colón.
-The Dominican championship is held from October to February
+Baseball(béisbol or pelota) is the national sport par excellence, followed with fervor by an entire nation.
+Imported from the United States in the 19th century, it is the sport that mobilizes Dominican youth.
+Every village has its own playground, the baseball field, and attending a match immerses you in the authentic local atmosphere!
+The country is one of the most passionate in the world, exporting many professional players to the USA, Japan and Mexico.
+Dominican legends include the famous Sammy Sosa, Pedro Martinez, David Ortiz, Robinson Canó, José Reyes, Juan Marichal and Bartolo Colón.
+The Dominican championship is held from October to February.
+In December 2024, Dominican baseball player Juan Soto signed the most lucrative contract in the history of professional sports with the New York Mets: $765 million over 15 years.
+This amount surpasses previous records, notably that of Japan's Shohei Ohtani ($700 million over 10 years).
+Juan Soto's contract could even top $800 million, depending on performance.

 The Mecca of kitesurfing and windsurfing